 A systematic literature review is a method to review relevant literature in your field through a highly rigorous and 'systematic' process.
-The process of undertaking a systematic literature review covers not only the content found in the literature but the methods used to find the literature, what search strategies you used and how and where you searched.
-A systematic literature review also importantly focuses on the criteria you have used to evaluate the literature found for inclusion or exclusion in the review.
-Like any literature review, a systematic literature review is undertaken to give you a broad understanding of your topic area, to show you what work has already been done in the subject area and what research methods and theories are being used.
+The process of undertaking a systematic literature review covers not only the content found in the literature but the methods used to find the literature, what search strategies you used, and how and where you searched.
+A systematic literature review also, importantly, focuses on the criteria you have used to evaluate the literature found for inclusion or exclusion in the review.
+Like any literature review, a systematic literature review is undertaken to give you a broad understanding of your topic area, to show you what work has already been done in the subject area, and what research methods and theories are being used.
 The literature review will help you find your research gap and direct your research.

 A literature review "...creates a firm foundation for advancing knowledge.
-A successful literature review facilitates theory development, closes areas where a plethora of research exists, and uncovers areas where research is needed" (Webster & Watson, 2002 p8).
-Fink (2014 p3) describes a systematic literature review as a "systematic, explicit and reproducible method for identifying, evaluating and synthesizing the existing body of completed and recorded work produced by researchers, scholars and practitioners".
+A successful literature review facilitates theory development, closes areas where a plethora of research exists, and uncovers areas where research is needed" (Webster & Watson, 2002, p.8).
+Fink (2014, p.3) describes a systematic literature review as a "systematic, explicit and reproducible method for identifying, evaluating and synthesizing the existing body of completed and recorded work produced by researchers, scholars and practitioners".

 A systematic literature review differs from other styles of literature review as it applies a much higher level of methodology to the process.
-The EPPI-Centre is a research center at the University College London.
+The EPPI-Centre is a research centre at the University College London.
 They state the key features of a systematic literature review are:

 There are three principal reasons to undertake a systematic approach to literature reviews: clarity, validity and auditability (Booth, Papaionannou & Sutton 2012).

 A focused research question and explicit search strategies help to clarify considerations of scope and terminology (Booth, Papaionannou & Sutton 2012, p.
 23).

 For a literature review to be a valid research output, it should seek to be unbiased regarding the literature that is reviewed.
-When crafting a literature review you need to be very mindful to employ a range of voices to show clear reasoning behind the inclusion of particular papers and theories.
+When crafting a literature review you need to be mindful to include a range of voices to show clear reasoning behind the inclusion of particular papers and theories.
 Pitfalls to be aware of and/or avoid in your review process include:

 To avoid publication bias, be sure to search a wide range of resources for the materials you include in your literature review.